 Additional living expenses

-If you can't stay at your place because of damage or another covered incident, home rental insurance can help you pay for a place to stay.
-Loss-of-use coverage, otherwise known as relocation expenses or additional living expenses, could help cover the cost of living expenses up to a certain limit.
+If you can't stay at your place because a covered incident, home rental insurance can help pay for a place to stay, among other things.
+Loss-of-use coverage, otherwise known as relocation expenses or additional living expenses, could help cover living costs up to a certain limit.

 Replacement cost coverage